sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ### Adding more student upgrades

 Now suppose a third student arrives after the previous upgrades have been applied.
 The intstructor again opens the .course file, selects Configuration, and clicks `Adjust upgrades...`.
-Note the message at the bottom of the dialog that only 1 of the student projects will be upgraded.
+Note the message at the bottom of the dialog that only one of the student projects will be upgraded.

 *Without making any changes to the numbers entered,* the instructor again clicks `Apply changes`.
-The third student's project is now upgraded.
+The third student project is now upgraded.

 ![Institute pays6](./assets/inst-pay-06-before3rd.png)